 3. Develop and Implement a Positive Reporting Process

-Developing a positive association with reporting health and safety issues in essential to improving your organisations safety culture.
+Developing a positive association with reporting health and safety issues in essential to improving your organizations safety culture.
 One way to promote this is to develop an appraisal system by rewarding employees who report safety hazards (physical hazards, chemical hazards, mental hazards) or concerns.
 A positive safety culture will be much easier to build and maintain when employees feel comfortable reporting concerns and believe that the reporting process is positive.
 Facilitating employees to engage in good catch or near miss reporting can prevent serious incidents occurring.

 Companies with strong safety cultures are open to change and are always seeking the best way to ensure that safety management is done in the most efficient way.
-These organisations research technologies such as, incident reporting, behavioural observations, accident investigations, training and many more, to determine which could provide the best return on investment.
+These organizations research technologies such as, incident reporting, behavioral observations, accident investigations, training and many more, to determine which could provide the best return on investment.